puzzo-dev/strapi-sitemap-generator/README.md

 ## License

-This project is proprietary and owned by I-Varse Limited.
+This project is proprietary and owned by I-Varse Technologies.
 All rights reserved.